mbronk-intc/confidential-computing.tee.dcap/QuoteGeneration/README.md

 **NOTE**:`sgx_dcap_dev.inf` is for Windows* Server 2016 LTSC and `sgx_dcap.inf` is for Windows* Server 2019 LTSC.

 ## How to install
-   Refer to the *"Installation Instructions"* section in the [Intel(R) Software Guard Extensions: Data Center Attestation Primitives Installation Guide For Windows* OS](https://download.01.org/intel-sgx/sgx-dcap/1.23/windows/docs/Intel_SGX_DCAP_Windows_SW_Installation_Guide.pdf) to install the right packages on your platform.
+   Refer to the *"Installation Instructions"* section in the [Intel(R) Software Guard Extensions: Data Center Attestation Primitives Installation Guide For Windows* OS](https://download.01.org/intel-sgx/sgx-dcap/1.24/windows/docs/Intel_SGX_DCAP_Windows_SW_Installation_Guide.pdf) to install the right packages on your platform.

 For Linux* OS
 -----------------
 ## Prerequisites
 - Ensure that you have the following required operating systems:
-  * Ubuntu* 18.04 LTS Desktop 64bits
-  * Ubuntu* 18.04 LTS Server 64bits
+  * Ubuntu* 22.04 LTS Server 64bits
-  * Ubuntu* 20.04 LTS Server 64bits
+  * Ubuntu* 24.04 LTS Server 64bits
-  * Red Hat Enterprise Linux Server release 8.5 64bits
+  * Red Hat Enterprise Linux Server release 9.4 64bits
-  * CentOS Stream 8 64bits
+  * CentOS Stream 9 64bits
+  * Anolis 8.10
+  * Azure Linux 3.0
+  * Debian 10 and 12
+  * SUSE Linux Enterprise Server (SLES) 15 SP 6.
 - Ensure that you have the following required hardware:
   * 3rd or 4th Generation Intel(R) Xeon(R) Scalable Processor
   * Intel(R) Xeon(R) D Processors from the 17xx and 27xx series